Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 Toulouse-Lautrec’s famous poster from 1891 Moulin Rouge: La Goulue.
 The Moulin Rouge’s star turn La Goulue in full flow.
 (3) © Wikimedia Commons.

 The floor has been cleared and the lights have been turned up; all eyes are on her as she brings the Moulin Rouge to a standstill.
-Toulouse-Lautrec has caught her moving, in mid turn, energised, balanced and concentrated.
+Toulouse-Lautrec has caught her in mid-turn, energised, balanced and concentrated.

 A radically streamlined image

-This is an advertising poster which has to make an impact in the blink of an eye and so Lautrec has radically streamlined the image.
+Lautrec has adapted his technique to suit the medium.
+This is an advertising poster which has to make an impact in the blink of an eye as you pass it on the street.
+Lautrec has radically streamlined the image, reducing detail to the minimum and concentrating the viewer’s gaze on La Goulue’s star performance.

-Come and experience the thrill of La Goulue’s sensational performance, witness the novelty of electric light and mix with an audience of quality people at the Moulin Rouge is what this poster is saying.
+Come and experience the thrill of La Goulue’s sensational performance, witness the novelty of electric light and mix with an elegant crowd at the Moulin Rouge is what this poster is saying.

 The Goulue poster made Toulouse-Lautrec famous

 The Moulin Rouge: La Goulue poster was so new and popular that a friend of Lautrec’s describes seeing it being drawn along by a horse and cart in the Avenue de l’Opera.
-He was so captivated by it that he had to jog along just to be with it longer.
+He was so captivated by it that he had to jog along just to look at it longer.

-Toulouse-Lautrec’s posters became so famous that no sooner had they been been pasted up in the streets of Paris than they disappeared again, still wet, into a collection or the parallel economy.
+Lautrec’s posters became so famous that no sooner had they been pasted up in the streets of Paris than they disappeared again, still wet, into a collection or the parallel economy.

 Lautrec’s greatest painting: At The Moulin Rouge

-In the painting At The Moulin Rouge (the Art Institute, Chicago) from 1892 – 1893 Lautrec chooses to show us a more subdued scene.
-We are looking at a select group of performers and regular clients at the Moulin Rouge.
+In the painting At The Moulin Rouge from 1892 – 1893, Lautrec chooses to show a more subdued scene.
+We peer into a VIP area and see a select group of performers and regular clients.
 These include a self-portrait with his cousin Dr. Gabriel Tapié de Céleyran.

 Toulouse-Lautrec’s At The Moulin Rouge.
 Five identifiable Moulin Rouge regulars are sitting around a table with drinks in the Moulin Rouge.
 There are three bourgeois men and two dancers.
 None are communicating and they seem to avoid eye contact.
 In the foreground a large thick brown balustrade appears and to the right of the balustrade a woman whose face is cast in a sickly green shadow stares out at the viewer as though challenging us and protecting the rest of the picture.
 In the background we see Toulouse-Lautrec himself and his cousin.
 Also in the background, La Goulue is adjusting her hair in a mirror.
 The palette is sombre brown and sickly yellow.